Swat Sports Complex

-Swat Sports Complex is located in Swat, Khyber Pakhtunkhwa province in Pakistan.
+Swat Sports Complex is a sports complex located in Swat, Khyber Pakhtunkhwa province in Pakistan.
 The Sports Complex was formally opened on 29, November 2010.

 History & Development

 Swat Sports Complex started functioning on 29 November 2010.
 The sports complex was formally inaugurated by Brig Hamayun Aziz and was funded by Pakistan Army.
 The complex was initially open for civil servants but later the general public was also allowed membership by paying nominal fee.

 Sporting Facilities

 Swat Sports Complex currently sporting facilities for the following sports.